evkx/evkx.github.io/content/models/audi/q8_e-tron/SQ8_e-tron/_index.md

 ## Exterior

 The Audi SQ8 e-tron, with dimensions of 4901 mm in length, 1935 mm in width, and 1629 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 Audi SQ8 e-tron is available in a total of 61 paint colors, including solid, metallic, and pearlescent options.
-In addition to the standard palette, some colors are from the exclusive '' palette.
+In addition to the standard palette, some colors are from the exclusive 'Audi exclusive' palette.
 The black optics design package is an option.
 This package includes a black single-frame grille, black bezels around the windows, and if equipped with rails, black rails.